fdurupinar/bioagents/README.md

 # Requirements

 ## Lisp Implementations
 Many CwC components are written in Lisp.
-We have made efforts to be compatible with both SBCL and CCL, but ultimately we only official support SBCL.
+We only officially support SBCL, though we have made some effort to also support CCL.

 ## Perl Libraries
 The Perl scripts in this project have several external